 Use other metrics, like return on investment and return on assets, along with your return on equity to analyze your company’s financial health.

-How to calculate return on equity (return on equity formula)
+How to calculate ROE (return on equity formula)

 The calculation of ROE is a pretty straightforward process.
 To learn how to find return on equity, use the return on equity equation: